Introducing the team

 I'm Senior Ranger Steve.
 I am in charge of the Ranger team managing the work load, finances, health and safety and keeping an overall eye on what's going on and what needs to go on across all of our sites.
 I'm always planning ahead, a day, a week, a month, six months and even a year in advance.
 For example, we start planning and organising autumn / winter works in the previous spring.
 Before becoming the Senior Ranger I was the Ranger for Odiham Common but I've worked on all the sites a lot, so know them really well.

-I'm Assistant Senior Ranger Leigh.
-On a day to day basis I look after all the Commons in Hartley Wintney including Hazeley Heath, Phoenix Green, West Green Common, Central Commons and QEII Fields.
-I'm also responsible for project planning, management plans and Green Flag Award as well as taking up the management reigns of the Countryside team whenever Steve goes on holiday.
+I'm Leigh, Senior Ranger for Visitor Services.
+I look after the elements of the visitor experience across our sites, including biodiversity improvements and environmental enhancements.
+I'm also responsible for project planning, management plans and Green Flag Award.
 I have an interest in reptiles.
 I even have my rare reptile survey license and enjoy doing reptile surveys throughout Surrey, Berkshire and Hampshire.
 I also have a particular interest in bats.

 Nick - Maintenance Ranger